Buddy Buddy: Development

 Wilder said that the film would be "a bit like Some Like It Hot ... and hopefully it'll be fast and funny.
 But unlike Kiss Me, Stupid, this is a commercial movie - nothing arty in it, nothing very serious, somewhere in between Stir Crazy and George Bernard Shaw."

 Matthau said, "In farce, the object of the film is to be very funny - not just funny, but very funny.
 So it's easy.
 You either are funny, or you're not.
 The audience has to suspend disbelief totally, and presumably they get some pleasure in return."

 The film was budgeted at $10 million, which Wilder said was "less than the average advertising campaign".
 He gave a key role to Klaus Kinski, calling him "an extraordinary actor ... a funny Nosferatau.
 There hasn't been a face like his since Conrad Veidt."

-Buddy Buddy was produced by Metro-Goldwyn-Mayer; Wilder had not made a film at the studio since Ninotchka in 1939.
-He said:
+Buddy Buddy was produced by Metro-Goldwyn-Mayer; Wilder had not made a film at the studio since writing the screenplay for Ninotchka with Charles Brackett and Walter Reisch in 1939.
+Wilder said:

 They've been renting out so much of their studio space to outside people that now they have to find studio space outside for their own pictures.
 But there seems to be a drive toward it becoming a full studio again.
 I just regret how the whole thing dissolved by selling off the props and art when Jim Aubrey was hired to supervise the graves here.
 In the mid-Thirties, studios had a personality.
 You could recognize an MGM movie from a Paramount movie from a Warner's movie.
 That's gone ...
 Every time you saw white living rooms, white beds, white décor, you knew it was an MGM movie.
 It's like the hotels now.
 It doesn't matter whether you're in Paris or Istanbul, you're in the same place.
 Pride is gone, confusion is rampant.
 People who are in power today and make the decisions couldn't be my second assistant.
 On the plus side, there is a push to come back.
 It's not all mercenary.
 There is enough confidence from Begelman and Frank Rosenfelt to leave us alone and not breathe down our backs.
-Wilder met Veber on the MGM lot when the latter was in Hollywood working on Partners.
+Wilder first met Veber for lunch at the MGM commissary when the latter was in Hollywood working on the screenplay for Partners (1982).
 Wilder gave him a copy of the script, and Veber said, "I thought then that I saw flaws in it and wanted to tell him about them but I didn't dare.
 I have too much respect for that man.
 And who was I, a little Frenchman, to say anything?
 So I just said 'Very good' and left it at that."